beisbolbrenden/6301-Project-Group-26/README.md

       - Thousands of possible data set combinations lead to questions about output validity and optimacy
    - Real-world risks: who, what, when or how
       - Data set relies heavily on September data
+      - The data outcome is heavily correlated to race

 * Potential Uncertainties
    - Math or software problems